idno/known/docs/install/instructions.rst

     dbname = "Your preferred Known database name"

 You can also include a subset of these items, for example to just change the database name.

+If you're using MySQL
+^^^^^^^^^^^^^^^^^^^^^

+Currently, MySQL users need to create a file called :doc:`config.ini` in the root of their installation.
+This should contain the following information:

+        database = "MySQL"
+        dbname = "Your MySQL database name"
+        dbhost = "Your MySQL database host (eg 'localhost')" dbuser = "Your database username"
+        dbpass = "Your database password"

+Additionally, you will need to create the database referred to in this configuration file, and ensure that it can be connected to using the user credentials you supply.
+For now, you will need to load the SQL schema stored in /schemas/mysql/mysql.sql.

 Load Known
 ----------